carsongross/ronin/Using-Ronin-and-Tosa-Together.md

 layout: default
 ---

-As you may have noticed, each Tosa entity type defines `fromID()` and `toID()` methods, which means that they are also valid Ronin entity types.
+As you may have noticed, each Tosa entity type defines `fromId()` and `toId()` methods, which means that they are also valid Ronin entity types.
 Using Tosa entities in a Ronin app therefore requires no extra effort on your part.
 For example, if you have a Tosa type called `db.mydb.Person`, you can define a Ronin controller like: